 Why do we wish to work in precategories?
 In the introduction we pointed out that the dynamic theory of bigraphs will require the existence of relative pushouts (RPOs).
-This means that we need to develop the theory first for concrete bigraphs, those in which nodes have identity; then we can transfer the results to abstract graphs by the quotient functor that forgets this identity.
-Precategories allow a direct presentation of concrete bigraphs; for we can stipulate that two bigraphs F and G may be composed to form $H = G \circ F$ only if their node sets are disjoint.
-We can think of this composition as as keeping track of nodes3; we can see in H exactly which nodes come from F and which from G.
+This means that we need to begin by developing the theory for concrete bigraphs (those in which nodes have identity), and then we can transfer the results to abstract graphs by the quotient functor that forgets this identity.
+Precategories allow a direct presentation of concrete bigraphs, since we can stipulate that two bigraphs F and G may be composed to form $H = G \circ F$ only if their node sets are disjoint.
+We can think of this composition as keeping track of nodes;[†] we can see in H exactly which nodes come from F and which from G.

-More generally, we are interested in monoidal precategories where the definedness of composition and of tensor product depends upon a support set associated with each arrow.
+More generally, we are interested in monoidal precategories where the definedness of composition and of tensor product depends on a support set associated with each arrow.
 In bigraphs the support of an arrow will be its node set.
-In general we assume support to be drawn from some unspecified infinite set.
-We now give a general definition of precategories 'C with support; we continue to use this accented notation for them, dropping the accent only when we have a category.
+In general we assume the support to be drawn from some unspecified infinite set.
+We now give a general definition of precategories 'C with support; we will continue to use this accented notation for them, dropping the accent only when we have a category.

-Definition 3.3 ((monoidal) s-category) We say that a precategory 'C is supported, or an s-category, if it has:
+Definition 2.3 ((monoidal) s-category).
+We say that a precategory 'C is supported, or an s-category, if it has: